 We’ve tried for a couple years to respectfully inspire the founder/director of the ANNA Shelter, Ruth Thompson, to put the welfare of cats first and stop providing declawing in her WELLNESS Centers.
-Please sign our petition ANNA Shelter Petition
+Please sign our petition Erie Declawing Petition

 Here’s how we privately tried to inspire the ANNA Shelter’s director to do the right thing.
 Story

 As far as we know, there are only 2 animal shelters in America that declaw cats in their Wellness Clinics.
 (Houston Humane Society is the other one.)
 More about the ANNA Shelter and declawing The ANNA Shelter and declawing

 We applaud Ruth for all the amazing work she does and for dedicating her life to help the welfare of animals.